 The Project Window displays information about the current Project you have open in the IDLDE.
 IDL Projects allow you to easily develop applications in IDL.
-You can manage, compile, run, and create distributions of all the files you will need to develop your IDL application.
-All of your application files can be organized so that they are easier to access and easier to export to other developers, colleagues, or users.
+Through a Project, you can compile, run, and create distributions of your IDL application.
+The IDL Project Window allows you to access and manage all of the files required for your application.
+This makes it easier to create a distribution for other developers, colleagues, or users.